 The church is an essential part of our school.
 We have always enjoyed our Vicar (Revd.
 William O'Connell) coming into the school to take weekly Collective Worship and also to spend time with the children listening to readers, assisting with lessons, joining us on trips and leading our Worship Group.
 Throughout lock down we continued this bond with Revd Bill sending us Collective Worship via the internet.

 Sadly Revd William O'Connell retired on January 1st 2021 and no longer joins us in school on a Wednesday morning.

 The mind is not a vessel to be filled, but a fire to be ignited - Plutarch

 We are in the heart of a wonderful community, Bishopstone village and also Hinton Parva, just a few miles down the road.
-For more information about events around us please click on the following link:
+For more information about events around us please click on the following link, click here:

-We are very lucky to have Beavers/Cubs and Scouts running at the neighbouring village of Wansborough.
+We are very lucky to have Beavers/Cubs and Scout groups running at the neighbouring village of Wanborough.
 If you are interested in your child attending please contact click here to go to the online form.

 The Friends of Bishopstone School, is a voluntary fund raising and social organisation.
 Membership is open to everyone and currently includes parents, teachers as well as members of the wider community.